Chiral Pseudo Spin Liquids in Moire Heterostructures: Abstract

 \section{Abstract}

-We propose a novel platform to realize highly-tunable, frustrated Hubbard physics with topological order in multi-layer moir\'e structures.
-Identifying a layer degree of freedom as a pseudo spin, allows us to retain $SU(2)$ symmetry, while controlling ring exchange processes and concurrently quenching the kinetic energy by large external magnetic fields.
-This way, a broad class of interacting Hofstadter states and their transitions can be studied.
-Remarkably, in the limit of strong interactions the system becomes Mott insulating and we find exceptionally stable spin liquid phases which are induced by the magnetic field.
+We propose multi-layer moir\'e structures in strong external magnetic fields as a novel platform for realizing highly-tunable, frustrated Hubbard physics with topological order.
+Identifying the layer degree of freedom as a pseudo spin, allows us to retain SU(2) symmetry while controlling ring-exchange processes and concurrently quenching the kinetic energy by large external magnetic fields.
+This way, a broad class of interacting Hubbard-Hofstadter states and their transitions can be studied.
+Remarkably, in the limit of strong interactions the system becomes Mott insulating and we find chiral pseudo spin liquid phases which are induced by the magnetic field.
+We find that this topologically ordered state remains exceptionally stable towards relevant perturbations.
+We discuss how layer pseudo-spin can be probed in near-term experiments.
 As the magnetic flux can be easily tuned in moir\'e systems, our approach provides a promising route towards the experimental realization and control of topologically ordered phases of matter.
-We also discuss how layer pseudo-spin can be probed in near-term experiments.